Morton School District 709 releases weekly COVID-19 numbers

 MORTON, Ill.
-(WMBD) — Morton Unit School District 709 is reporting one additional student case of COVID-19.
+(WMBD) — Morton Unit School District 709 is reporting that its COVID-19 numbers are showing improvement Friday.

-According to Superintendent Jeffrey W. Hill, there are currently only 3 confirmed student cases of COVID-19, up one case from last week.
-There are currently 35 students quarantining district-wide with 11 of them expected to return next week.
+According to Superintendent Jeffrey W. Hill, there are currently only 1 confirmed student cases of COVID-19 with 42 students quarantining district-wide.
+Over half of them expected to return next week.

-Morton schools currently have two active cases among staff members.
-Seven staff members are isolating with four expected to return next week.
+According to Hill, the low COVD-19 numbers have exceeded the districts expectations.

+“Two months into the school year, we seem to have achieved a kind of equilibrium.
+Not that we want any students or staff ill or out of school, but so far, the low numbers have exceeded our expectations, which gives us confidence moving forward,” Hill Stated.

 The school district encourages Morton families to be familiar with its Health Quarantining Guide.

-Note: - Update: First lady ‘doing great’ while battling coronavirus